 Arabic Coffee, or Gahwa as they are colloquially called, is the favorite recreational drink of the Arabs.
-Though Arabic Coffee also encompasses Turkish Coffee, Gahwa is specifically the Coffee made according to Arab traditions.
+Though Arabic Coffee also encompasses Turkish Coffee, Gahwa is made explicitly according to Arab traditions.
 The Gahwa has been popular in the Arabian peninsula for hundreds of years.

 Usually, Gahwa is brewed from Arabica coffee beans, accounting for 80 percent of the world’s coffee production.

 History of Arabic Coffee

 Legends have it that the shepherds of Arabia first discovered Coffee.
 Their goats, which chewed certain berries, were more active.
 Later, the Arabs started using these to make energy drinks.

 The coffee culture of Arabs predates that of the west by centuries.
 The English word ‘coffee’ was derived from the ‘Koffie’ in Dutch, from the Turkish ‘kahve,’ which has its roots in the Arabic word Qahwah.

 According to UNESCO, Gahwa originated in the Arabian peninsula.
 Emphasizing the importance of preserving these traditions, UNESCO added the Arabic Coffee and Majlis to its list of Intangible Cultural Heritages in 2015.